Gethe/wow-ui-source/README.markdown

 when players access the ropes during the Vanessa VanCleef encounter has been amended.

+      * Fixed a bug where players would sometimes have mounting issues after engaging Helix Gearbreaker in any incarnation.

     * Grim Batol

       * The Twilight Beguiler's ability Deceitful Blast no longer ignores line